 Prior to attending law school, Francis spent three years teaching high school science in Gary, Indiana through Teach For America.

-- Assisting in the representation of a municipality in a First Amendment case before the United States Supreme Court.
+- Represented the City of Boston in a First Amendment case, Shurtleff v.
+City of Boston, before the United States Supreme Court.

 - Represented a former executive of a non-profit corporation in a civil investigation brought by the SEC Office of Inspector General.

 - Regularly litigating commercial disputes in Illinois federal and state courts.